solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 ## Crust.

 The available stone meteorite from Iowa is externally, apart from a minor man-made break, coated all over with a black, matte lustered, slightly rugose crust on average 0.05 m thick.
 This glass-like coating is coarsely cracked, fissured, and quite easily detaches from the main mass, whereby pieces of the latter remain adhered to it.
+In the interior of the stones one does not detect the presence of any veins or smooth surfaces similar to the crust, which for example so often pervade the stone from Pultusk.

 ...